webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/How-to-play.md

 Anything else that reduces difficulty (help from an ally, a particular piece of equipment, or some other advantage) is referred to as an *asset*.
 Assets can never decrease a task’s difficulty by more than two steps.

 You can also decrease the difficulty of a given task by applying Effort.
-(Effort is described in more detail in the [[Rules of the game|Rules of the Game chapter]].)
+(Effort is described in more detail in the [[Rules-of-the-Game|Rules of the Game]].)
 To sum up, three things can decrease a task’s difficulty: skills, assets, and Effort.
 If you can ease a task so its difficulty is reduced to 0, you automatically succeed and don’t need to make a roll.

-# When Do You Roll?
+## When Do You Roll?
 Any time your character attempts a task, the GM assigns a difficulty to that task, and you roll a d20 against the associated target number.
 When you jump from a burning vehicle, swing an axe at a mutant beast, swim across a raging river, identify a strange device, convince a merchant to give you a lower price, craft an object, use a power to control a foe’s mind, or use a blaster rifle to carve a hole in a wall, you make a d20 roll.